 Later, he tells A.C. that Nadia is a Siren and that she has a hypnotic gaze.
 McCaffrey says that he’s seen these creatures before, but regrets having a rusty aim since they can only be taken out if they’re shot between the eyes.
 He then tells Arthur that just like him and his mom, he’s a exile from the undersea kingdom of Atlantis.
 A.C. is initially skeptical, but McCaffrey lets “Orin” know that he can’t escape his “true calling”.

 After setting up a seaside campfire, McCaffrey goes on to tell Arthur that his original parents were the king and queen of the famed kingdom, thus making him a prince.
 A.C. then asks why Atlantis hasn’t been discovered if it’s actually real, to which McCaffrey exclaims that “it’s cloaked in a shroud no modern technology can penetrate”, which turns out to be the Bermuda Triangle.
 From there, he tells Orin that his original father was a peaceful man, but he was opposed by adversaries who wanted to go to war against the surface world.
 As such, they revolted and managed to kill him.
 Fortunately, McCaffrey was able to sneak Arthur and Atlanna out in time, where they would ultimately be found on Mercy Reef by Thomas Curry.
-However, Atlanna had McCaffrey make sure that neither he nor her son knew about this horrid past as well as his destiny, which is to protect the surface world that he’s already embraced in addition to the ocean that he came from.
+However, Atlanna had McCaffrey make sure that neither her new husband nor her son knew about this horrid past as well as his destiny, which is to protect the surface world that he’s already embraced in addition to the ocean that he came from.
 A.C. finds this too much to handle and attempts to walk away while exclaiming that he’s just a mere dive shop owner, but McCaffrey reminds him that this is the responsibility that he’s destined to ultimately bear.